Hedgehawk11/burn-my-money/README.md

 If no one bet on the winning alliance, the team pool carries forward.
 If only one alliance had bets on a match, those bets are refunded.

+# AI DISCLAIMER
+See my buzzers project
+TLDR: Started as learning thing I thought I could learn from, got useful, got complicated, got to be a mess